hasenbanck/toa/SPECIFICATION.md

 incremental backups and log aggregation use cases.

 **Simplicity**: The format uses fixed-size fields where practical and avoids unnecessary complexity.
 All multibyte integers use little-endian encoding.
 No alignment padding is required.
+Only LZMA compression is supported.

 ### 1.3 Conventions